-- attract parties for acquisitions, joint ventures or other collaborations; - license proprietary technology that is competitive with the technology we are developing;

-- attract funding; and - attract and hire scientific talent and other qualified personnel.
+- attract parties for acquisitions, joint ventures or other collaborations; - license proprietary technology that is competitive with the technology we are developing; - attract funding; and - attract and hire scientific talent and other qualified personnel.

-Our competitors may succeed in developing and commercializing products earlier and obtaining regulatory approvals from the FDA more rapidly than we do.
+Our competitors may succeed in developing and commercializing products earlier and obtaining regulatory approvals from the FDA or foreign regulators more rapidly than we do.
 Our competitors may also develop products or technologies that are superior to those we are developing, and render our product candidates or technologies obsolete or non-competitive.
 If we cannot successfully compete with new or existing products, our marketing and sales will suffer and we may not ever be profitable.

 Our competitors currently include companies with marketed products and/or an advanced research and development pipeline.
 The major competitors in the arthritis and psoriasis therapeutic field include Amgen, Centocor, Pfizer, Novartis, Abbvie, Celgene, Eli Lilly, Janssen and more.
-The competitive landscape in the ophthalmic therapeutics field includes Alcon, a Novartis company, Allergan, Pfizer, Akorn, Merck and more.
 Competitors in the hepatocellular carcinoma, also known as primary liver cancer, or HCC field include companies such as Bayer.
 Competitors in the NASH field include companies such as Gilead, Genfit, Regato, Galmed, Raptor and Intercept.
 Competitors in the erectile dysfunction field include Pfizer, Eli Lilly and Bayer.
 See "Item 4.
 Information on the Company-B. Business Overview-Competition."

 Moreover, several companies have reported the commencement of research projects related to the A3AR.
-Such companies include CV Therapeutics Inc. (which was acquired by Gilead), King Pharmaceuticals R&D Inv. (which was acquired by Pfizer), Hoechst Marion Roussel Inc., Novo Nordisk A/S and Inotek Pharmaceuticals.
+Such companies include CV Therapeutics Inc. (which was acquired by Gilead), King Pharmaceuticals R&D Inv. (which was acquired by Pfizer), Hoechst Marion Roussel Inc. (which was acquired by Aventis), Novo Nordisk A/S and Inotek Pharmaceuticals.
 However, to the best of our knowledge, there is no approved drug currently on the market which is similar to our A3AR agonists, nor are we aware of any allosteric modulatorin the A3AR product pipeline similar to our allosteric modulator with respect to chemical profile and mechanism of action.